MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 To account for PC issues.
 I will have all the software that I need installed on multliple machines (Home desktop, Personal laptop and College computers).
 By having these back-up systems to work from, I will be able to continue my work from any one of these machines as my work will be stored on the cloud.
 To account for internet issues and being unable to access my cloud data, I will always keep an up ot date backup of my project on a external harddrive so I can still take this to any machine and work on my project even without internet access

 ##### Personal Illness/Emergency Contingency
 To account for personal illness or emergencys, in my schedule I have set the completed date for my project 10 days ahead of the deadline for the project.
-By using my time effectively and creating a well thought out schedule I am able to have
+By using my time effectively and creating a well thought out schedule I am able to have spare time included in the schedule that can be used up by emergency situations without pushing the project completion beyond the deadline.

-### 1.8 Resources

-### 1.9 Feasibility Report
+### 1.8 Feasibility Report

+##### Products and Services
+'Space Assault' is a planned reboot and reimagining of the classic 1978 arcade game 'Space Invaders'.
+This reboot will add a numerous new features into the game while retaining the original concept and goals of the game, which is to destroy the enemy ships before they land.
+The features that will be added to the game are the idea of power-ups that the player can pick up that will change the behaviour of his ship (e.g. new weapons, faster movement, defence repairing).
+The most promenent feature that will be added is the introduction of PvP muliplayer in which one player takes on the role of defence and another player take on the role of the attackers, sending in more ships using points that they accumulate by destroying the defenders blockades and shields.

+##### Technology Considerations

 ## 2.0 Research